 NTLI Fellowship Award Information

-The winner of the award receives travel funding ($1200, made possible by a donation from Texas Instruments) to present at the annual conference of the Society for Information Technology and Teacher Education, and the paper is extended and forwarded to be reviewed for publication in the Contemporary Issues in Technology and Teacher Education journal (www.citejournal.org).
+The winner of the award receives travel funding ($1200) to present at the annual conference of the Society for Information Technology and Teacher Education, and the paper is extended and forwarded to be reviewed for publication in the Contemporary Issues in Technology and Teacher Education journal (www.citejournal.org).

-Contact Dawn Woods (email@example.com) for questions or more information about the review criteria.
+Contact David Glassmeyer (firstname.lastname@example.org) for questions and information about the review criteria.